samay58/deepcite/docs/TESTING.md

 1. Open a PDF document in Chrome
 2. Look for the "Analyze PDF" button in the top-right corner
 3. Click the button to begin analysis
-4. Wait for the overlay panel to appear on the right side
+4. Wait for the claims overlay panel to appear on the right side
-5. The panel should show detected claims with source information
+5. The panel will show detected claims with fact certainty scores and source information
+6. Only claims with a fact certainty score above 40% will be included in the overlay
+7. Each claim shows a visual meter indicating its certainty level
-6. Click on a claim to navigate to its location in the PDF
+8. Click on a claim to navigate to its location in the PDF
+9. Click the close button (×) in the top right of the overlay to minimize the panel

 **Good test PDFs**:
 - Academic papers